-After He rose from the dead, Jesus Christ asked Peter 3 times if he loved Jesus.
+After He rose from the dead, Jesus Christ asked Peter 3 times if he loved Him.
 Here are some reasons He may have done that.

 After Jesus Christ was crucified and then rose from the dead, He appeared many times to His disciples.
 On one occasion, as recorded in the Gospel of John, Jesus asked Peter 3 different times "Do you love Me?"